Adjustment of Status Guide

 2. Wait for USCIS officials to accept or deny your application

 Green card denial seems like the end of the road.
 However, it is not always the case.
 Working with an immigration lawyer can help you find out the reason for the rejection, including errors made by the USCIS.
-In some cases you may be able to file a motion or an appeal after a denial.
+In some cases, you may be able to file a motion or an appeal after a denial.
 An experienced immigration can tell you if you’re eligible.

 The USCIS approves approximately 88 percent of green card applications.
 However, it denies a significant fraction, meaning it is critical to work with an experienced immigration attorney.